newrelic/node-newrelic/README.md

 ## Getting started

 1. [Install node](http://nodejs.org/#download).
 For now, at least 0.6 is
    required.
+Some features (e.g. error tracing) depend in whole or in part on features in 0.8 and above.
 Development work is being done against the latest released version.
 2. Install this module via `npm install newrelic` for the application you want to monitor.
 3. Copy `newrelic.js` from `node_modules/newrelic` into the root directory of